Operation Beleaguer: Combat

+Kuyeh incident

 One of the more notable skirmishes between American and Communist forces became known as the Guye Incident.
 On November 14, a train carrying General Dewitt Peck, 7th Marine Regiment, and an inspection party consisting of Marines was fired on near the village of Guye, while it was traveling from Tangshan to Qinhuangdao.
 An indecisive battle ensued.
 For over three hours the Marines exchanged fire with the Communists, who were positioned around the village, about 500 yd north of the railroad tracks.
 Chinese fire from the village was so intense at one point the Americans called in air support.
 However, because the Marine aircraft could not clearly identify enemy targets, and because there was a risk of harming innocent civilians, permission to open fire was not given.
 Therefore, the aircraft flew over the Communists, but they did not actually fire on them.
 Later that day, a company from the 7th Marines was sent to reinforce the ambushed train.
 Men of the company found that the resistance had "melted away," so General Peck's train proceeded into Guye after nightfall.
 There were no casualties among the Marines.
 Chinese casualties, if any, are unknown.

 On the next day, Peck's train was ambushed again in the same area as before.
 This time, the Chinese had torn up about 400 yd of the railroad tracks, and the workers sent to fix them had been killed or wounded by land mines.
 Since it was expected that repair work on the railroad would take at least two days, Peck returned to Tangshan and boarded an observation plane, in order to fly to Qinhuangdao.
 Even before taking on these new responsibilities, the 7th Marines was short on manpower.
 As a result, 1st Battalion, 29th Marines, 6th Division, was transferred from Qingdao to Hebei and placed under the 7th Marines' operational control.